 Vietnam’s mobile platform provider Appota has acquired Wifi Chua, a tool for sharing and connecting to free WiFi passwords, lifting its total users in mobile service ecosystem in the country to 50 million.
+The deal also marks the first exit by 500 Startups Vietnam.

-In a statement, Appota said, the seven-digit dollar acquisition of Wifi Chua will make its mobile service system more diversified.
+In a statement, Appota said the seven-digit dollar acquisition of Wifi Chua will make its mobile service system more diversified.
 Meanwhile, it also facilitates the tool for sharing free WiFi passwords to access Appota’s strengths in digital content, advertising, and payment solutions.

 “In Vietnam, access to public wifi systems is very popular.
 Along with this trend, there is tremendous potential for the development of add-on services that connect with wifi to serve the users,” said Do Tuan Anh, CEO of Appota.
 “After the merger, the WiFi Chua’s leaders and staff will work at Appota and we can confidently create more breakthrough gadgets in the future.”